 Consider using separate knives and equipment for venison processing and meat/poultry.

-See additional receiving protocol, including segregation of suspect CWD wild game.
+See additional intake recommendations, including segregation of suspect CWD wild game.